 In order to check if your cat's collar fits correctly, see if you can pull the collar over their head.
 If you can, it's too big.
 Purchase a smaller collar to prevent your cat's leg from getting stuck inside, or the collar from getting lost.

-However, you should be able to fit two fingers in between the collar and your cat's neck.
+However, you should be able to fit one to two fingers in between the collar and your cat's neck.
 If you can't, it's too tight.

 A tight collar can injure or cause discomfort for your cat.
-In fact, if your cat is still growing, their collar can quite literally grow into their neck as they get bigger.
-This is, of course, very painful.
+In fact, if your cat is still growing, their collar can quite literally choke them.

 Check your kitty's collar often to ensure that it's the right fit.
 As your cat changes size from normal growth or weight gain and loss, their ideal fit size may change.